carlphilipp/be-my-chef/README.md

 	   `-> Database dump
 ```

-The test modules contains classes for test purpose and is used here and there.
+The test module contains classes for test purpose and is used here and there.
 When adding new module, take care of cyclic dependency error: Two modules must not depends on each other.

 ###Prerequisites: